ConYel/my_site_two/README.md

 You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.
 ― R. Buckminster Fuller

+We are not the same persons this year as last; nor are those we love.
+It is a happy chance if we, changing, continue to love a changed person.
+― W. Somerset Maugham